 Sexuality, Family Support, Discrimination, and Social Needs

 • Sexuality concerns are common and should be assessed routinely with permission, privacy, and inclusive language.

-• Discrimination and bias can delay diagnosis, disrupt trust, and worsen outcomes; oncology nurses must respond directly and professionally.
+• Discrimination and bias can delay diagnosis, erode trust, and worsen outcomes; nurses must respond directly and professionally.

-• Social needs such as transportation, housing, food, employment, insurance, and language access are clinical care barriers.
+• Social needs - transportation, housing, food, employment, insurance, language - are clinical care barriers, not optional extras.

-• OCN scenarios favor patient-centered assessment, qualified interpreters, mandated safety reporting when applicable, and referral to appropriate team members.
+• OCN scenarios favor patient-centered assessment, qualified interpreters, mandated safety reporting when applicable, and the right team referral.

+Sexuality, Family Support, Discrimination, and Social Needs